-Engages in advanced study enhancing teaching effectiveness, adding new areas of expertise, or to keep apprised of developments in the academic field

-- Unfunded grant applications (The individual must provide evidence that the grant was submitted and reviewed.) - Articles submitted for review but not accepted for publication (The individual must provide evidence that the article was submitted and reviewed.) - Attendance or completion of continuing education, conferences, workshops, symposia, or other specialized training programs
+Engages in Engages in advanced Unfunded grant professional study enhancing applications (The 2 2 teaching effectiveness, adding new areas of expertise, or to keep apprised of developments in the academic field individual must provide evidence that the grant was submitted and reviewed.) • Articles submitted for review but not accepted for publication (The individual must provide evidence that the article was submitted and reviewed.) • Attendance or completion of continuing education, conferences, workshops, symposia, or other specialized training